dialogflow/fulfillment-importer-nodejs/README.md

 <sup>a.</sup>[Further info on initializing Firebase SDK for Cloud Functions](https://firebase.google.com/docs/functions/get-started#set_up_and_initialize_functions_sdk).
 Make sure to reply "N" when asked to overwrite existing files by the Firebase CLI.

 ### Steps to deploy the Alexa Skill to Alexa Skills Kit
-Please see [Alexa's Build An Alexa Fact Skill documentation](https://github.com/alexa/skill-sample-nodejs-fact/blob/master/step-by-step/1-voice-user-interface.md) for information on how to deploy an Alexa Skill.
+Check out [Build An Alexa Fact Skill](https://github.com/alexa/skill-sample-nodejs-fact/blob/en-US/instructions/1-voice-user-interface.md) for information on how to deploy an Alexa Skill.

 ## How to make contributions?